 Love on the Run

-The thing is that all of this is very shallow, there is not great depth or originality to "Abducted" and you do watch it thinking about what big screen movies it is like.
-But whilst nothing more than cliche it is worth watching with some reasonable atmosphere and great pacing.
-That is where it is strongest because it jogs along at a good pace so you are never left with too many gaps between moments of drama.
-And to be honest the pairing of Sarah Wynter as Melanie and Andrew W. Walker as Jack makes it easy on the eye.
+The thing about "Abducted: Fugitive for Love" with its various attempts to create mystery and style is that there is little in the say of depth or originality to it which causes you to think about those other big screen movies it is like.
+But whilst nothing more than routine "Abducted: Fugitive for Love" is still worth watching with some reasonable atmosphere and that pacing.
+That is where it is strongest because it jogs along at a good pace so you are never left with too many gaps between various scenes.
+And to be honest the pairing of Sarah Wynter as Melanie and Andrew W. Walker as Jack adds to it's easy to watch appeal.

-What this all boils down to is that "Abducted" is nothing more that a TV movie version of bigger movies, working through familiar cliches and doing little to make them feel more original.
-But thanks to the decent pacing and several moments of drama it is entertaining even if the lack of subtlety will probably make you groan more than once.
+What this all boils down to is that "Abducted: Fugitive for Love" is nothing more that a TV movie version of bigger movies, working through familiar cliches and doing little to make them feel more original.
+But thanks to the decent pacing and some drama it is entertaining even if the lack of subtlety will probably make you groan more than once.